Maleficium (album)

-Maleficium is the fifth album for Swedish heavy metal band Morgana Lefay.
+Maleficium is the fifth studio album by Swedish heavy metal band Morgana Lefay.

-The album received reviews of 4/5 from Allmusic, 8/10 from Metal Storm, 88/100 from Metallized.it, and 9/10 from Rockhard.de.
+The album received reviews of 4/5 from AllMusic, 8/10 from Metal Storm, 88/100 from Metallized.it, and 9/10 from Rockhard.de.
 In the Swedish mainstream press, the album got 3/5 in Aftonbladet and a score of "3 wasps" in Expressen.

 Track listing

-All music & lyrics written by: Morgana Lefay, except "Nemesis" written by Thomas Persson.
+All music and lyrics by Morgana Lefay, except "Nemesis" by Thomas Persson.